Intro to the graduate

 What attracted you to PFA as an employer?

-What has been the highlight of being a graduate at PFA so far?
+What was the highlight of being a graduate at PFA?

 What has surprised you the most about working at PFA?

-I’m also surprised of the impact PFA has on the society.
-Having more than 1.3 million customers, we do have a big voice and influence – both in political discussions, at workplaces and to every each of our customers who might meet PFA at certain points in their lives.
+I’m also surprised by the impact PFA has on the society.
+Having more than 1.3 million customers, we do have a big voice and influence – both in political discussions, at workplaces, and to each customer who might meet PFA at certain points in their lives.

 Having more than 1.3 million customers, we do have a big voice and influence – both in political discussions, at workplaces and to every each of customers who might meet PFA at certain points in their lives.